 Despite this, it’s an easy car to handle, with compact dimensions and easily determined extremities.
-In the wet however, the swept area of the shallow windscreen leaves large blind-spots while mud and road gunk flung onto the rear screen quickly reduces rearward visibility to zero.
+In the wet however, the swept area of the shallow windscreen leaves large blind-spots while mud and road gunk flung onto the rear screen quickly reduces rearward visibility to almost zero.
 Fortunately, the sizeable door mirrors are excellent.
 The boot will easily carry several small sized parcels.

 Controls are generally well placed and easily learned, but come with a dash of counter-intuitive whimsy.
 The centrally mounted instruments for example (rev-counter aside) are a retro-inspired nod to the original car, but force the driver’s eyes off the road.
 Similarly, the attractive looking row of toggle switches are confusing and impossible to operate accurately by feel, even with practice.
 Fortunately, they don’t control anything of note.

 Two column mounted stalks control wipers, indicators, headlamp flash/dip and despite their somewhat Flash Gordon appearance, work well.
 The dipped headlights however are staggeringly poor.
-Standard-fit spotlamps (themselves no paragon) are essential for confident night driving.
+Standard-fit spotlamps (themselves no paragon) are essential additions for confident night driving.

 The MINI is a friendly car and if you’re in the mood, terrific fun.
 View it as an inexpensive sportscar and it won’t disappoint.
 On brief acquaintance, it’s easy to be won over by its charm, taut handling and amusing demeanour, especially over challenging roads.
-However, when you’re just trying to get somewhere with the least fuss the R50 becomes a bit of a chore.
+However, when you’re just trying to get somewhere with the least fuss the R50 becomes a bit of a pain.
 Too uncomfortable, too cramped, too downright hyperactive.
 Its limited interior space, stiff ride, tiny boot and poor visibility seriously limit its everyday usefulness.

 Some Might Say…

 I know.
-It’s my fault for failing to succumb to Wonderwall-MINI’s charms.
+It’s probably my fault for failing to succumb to Wonderwall-MINI’s charms.
 After all, its owner adores it.
 It is also somewhat churlish to criticise BMW/Rover for producing such a driver-focused, technically dense machine when they could have opted to offer something a good deal more cynical.
 But one can’t help sensing an element of contrivance in the R50’s makeup.
 The Issigonis Mini was a bit of a laugh, but at heart was a deeply serious motorcar.
 Britpop-MINI isn’t anywhere serious enough and that goes to the heart of my ambivalence with it.

 Oasis had a couple of decent tunes and maybe one good album – their first.
 But behind the posturing, there was a nagging lack of substance as successive album releases became more bloated and derivative.
 Similarly, while BMW got the R50 Cooper recipe pretty much right first time, they appear to have dropped the baton through subsequent iterations.
 So while the MINI may indeed be something of a Champagne Supernova, I find that bubbles tend to give me hiccups.